fenago/nlp-pytorch/lab_guides/Lab_3.md

 Tokenization
 ============

-Next, we will learn about tokenization for NLP, a way of pre-processing text for entry into our models.
-Tokenization splits our sentences up into smaller parts.
-This could involve splitting a sentence up into its individual words or splitting a whole document up into individual sentences.
 This is an essential pre-processing step for NLP that can be done fairly simply in Python:

 1. We first take a basic sentence and split this up into individual words using the **word